 Residents in the PGY 1 - 5 years will receive an academic stipend of \$500 per year.
 The academic stipend may be used for books, journals, urology meetings in North America, operating loupes, and the AUA review course.
 Phones, entertaining, auto, travel, iPads and non-educational items are examples of expenses which are not covered.
-The cost of a computer will be reimbursed 50% up to a maximum of \$400.
-Computers must be purchased prior to the final year of residency.
-Balance of stipend may be carried over to other years.
+A laptop computer will be provided to each resident for use during training; the laptop and charger must be returned before the last day of training.
+Yearly professional allowance balances may be carried over to other years.
 Any balance at end of residency training will not be paid out in cash.
 All IRS and University of Wisconsin Urology Department business rules strictly apply.
 The stipend is not available for job interview expenses.
 Annual AUA dues and the American Board of Urology Qualifying Exam fees are paid by the Department of Urology.